seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Divides more wider than the sky and earth,
 And yet the spacious breadth of this division
 Admits no orifex for a point as subtle
-As Ariachne’s broken woof to enter.
+As Ariachne's broken woof to enter.
-Instance, O instance! strong as Pluto’s gates;
+Instance, O instance! strong as Pluto's gates;
 Cressid is mine, tied with the bonds of heaven:
 Instance, O instance! strong as heaven itself;
-The bonds of heaven are slipp’d, dissolved, and loosed;
+The bonds of heaven are slipp'd, dissolved, and loosed;
 And with another knot, five-finger-tied,
 The fractions of her faith, orts of her love,
 The fragments, scraps, the bits and greasy relics
-Of her o’er-eaten faith, are bound to Diomed.
+Of her o'er-eaten faith, are bound to Diomed.

 **ULYSSES**
-May worthy Troilus be half attach’d
+May worthy Troilus be half attach'd
 With that which here his passion doth express?

 **TROILUS**
 Ay, Greek; and that shall be divulged well
 In characters as red as Mars his heart
 Inflamed with Venus: never did young man fancy
-With so eternal and so fix’d a soul.
+With so eternal and so fix'd a soul.
 Hark, Greek: as much as I do Cressid love,
 So much by weight hate I her Diomed:
-That sleeve is mine that he’ll bear on his helm;
+That sleeve is mine that he'll bear on his helm;
-Were it a casque composed by Vulcan’s skill,
+Were it a casque composed by Vulcan's skill,
 My sword should bite it: not the dreadful spout
 Which shipmen do the hurricano call,
 Constringed in mass by the almighty sun,
-Shall dizzy with more clamour Neptune’s ear
+Shall dizzy with more clamour Neptune's ear
 In his descent than shall my prompted sword
 Falling on Diomed.

 **THERSITES**
-He’ll tickle it for his concupy.
+He'll tickle it for his concupy.

 **TROILUS**
 O Cressid!
 O false Cressid! false, false, false!
 Let all untruths stand by thy stained name,
-And they’ll seem glorious.
+And they'll seem glorious.

 **ULYSSES**
 O, contain yourself